rescue or rehome

 Remember..

-If you want to know more, why not FOLLOW ME?
-Then you will receive an email when there is a new post.
-Please CONTACT ME if you have a problem you would like me to talk about?
+Please CONTACT ME if you want to know more about me and my dogs?
 And feel free to COMMENT if you want to tell me what you think.

 2 thoughts on “Rescue or Rehome?”